Chaffelson/nipyapi-actions/docs/development.md

 No additional dependencies are required - nipyapi is already installed from your main client setup.
 The `requirements.txt` in this repository is only used by the GitHub Action when running in CI.

-The `GITHUB_REGISTRY_TOKEN` should already be configured in `../nipyapi/.env` as part of the main client setup - it's required for the nipyapi CI tests that use GitHub registry functions.
+The `GH_REGISTRY_TOKEN` should already be configured in `../nipyapi/.env` as part of the main client setup - it's required for the nipyapi CI tests that use GitHub registry functions.

 ### 4. Start NiFi Infrastructure